MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 ms.assetid: 538871ba-d02e-47d3-a3bf-25cda4a40965
 ---

-# Basic Container Networking
+# Windows Container Networking
+> ***Please reference [Docker Container Networking](https://docs.docker.com/engine/userguide/networking/) for general docker networking commands, options, and syntax.*** With the exception of any cases described in this document all Docker networking commands are supported on Windows with the same syntax as on Linux.
+Please note, however, that the Windows and Linux network stacks are different, and as such you will find that some Linux network commands (e.g. ifconfig) are not supported on Windows.

+# Basic networking architecture
 This topic provides an overview of how Docker creates and manages networks on Windows.
 Windows containers function similarly to virtual machines in regards to networking.
 Each container has a virtual network adapter (vNIC) which is connected to a Hyper-V virtual switch (vSwitch).
 Windows support five different networking drivers or modes which can be created through Docker: *nat*, *overlay*, *transparent*, *l2bridge*, and *l2tunnel*.
-Depending on your physical network infrastructure and single- vs multi-host networking requirements, you should chose the network driver which best suits your needs.
+Depending on your physical network infrastructure and single- vs multi-host networking requirements, you should choose the network driver which best suits your needs.

 <figure>
   <img src="media/windowsnetworkstack-simple.png">